cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/applications.rst

 Names used for streams and datasets need to be unique across the CDAP namespace, while names used for programs and services need to be unique only to the application.

-Applications can also use a Configuration class to receive a configuration during deployment time of the Application.
+Applications can use a ``Config`` class to receive a configuration during deployment time of the Application.
-For example, this can be used to specify the stream, dataset to create/read from at application deployment time instead of hard coding it in the ``AbstractApplication``'s ``configure`` method.
-The configuration class needs to be the type parameter of ``AbstractApplication`` class.
-It should also extend the ``Config`` class present in CDAP API.
+For example, this can be used to specify the stream, dataset to create/read from at application deployment time instead of hard-coding them in the ``AbstractApplication``'s ``configure`` method.
+The configuration class needs to be the type parameter of the ``AbstractApplication`` class.
+It should also extend the ``Config`` class present in the CDAP API.
-The configuration is provided during application creation time through a Header in the REST API.
+The configuration is provided during application deployment time through a Header in the RESTful API.
 It is available during configuration time through the ``getConfig()`` method in ``AbstractApplication``.

-Information about the REST call is available in Lifecycle HTTP REST API documentation.
+Information about the RESTful call is available in the :ref:`Lifecycle HTTP RESTful API documentation <http-restful-api-lifecycle>`.

 We can modify the ``MyApp`` class above to take in a Configuration ``MyApp.MyAppConfig``::